- Service Oriented

 - Expose students to literature, arts and culture from various sources.

-- Using technology, connect with classrooms outside the Lee's Summit community.
+- Using technology, connect with classrooms outside the WGSD community.

 - Offer opportunities for authentic service learning projects in conjunction with the curriculum.

 - Cultivate a classroom environment that respects and values the the diversity of thought.